msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 If you have used mSupply in the past, you may be familiar with the term **Supplier Invoice** instead of Inbound Shipment.

 All received goods should be recorded in mSupply either by:
-* manually creating an Inbound Shipment (manual Inbound Shipment)
+* Manually creating an Inbound Shipment (manual Inbound Shipment)
-* working with an Inbound Shipment that has been created automatically as a result of a stock transfer from another store in your mSupply
+* Working with an Inbound Shipment that has been created automatically as a result of a stock transfer from another store in your mSupply

 ## Viewing Inbound Shipments